Foundation-CR14/Cookie-Clicker-Test-Task/README.md

 Your task is to:

-1. write a small Cookie Clicker web application, which follows the specs outlaid in tests of this repository.
+1. Fork this repository

-2. Amend the tests (and your application code) in a way that every rerun of the tests will reproduce same results without restarting the application.
+2. Amend the tests (and application code) in a way that every rerun of the tests will reproduce same results without restarting the application.

 ## Tests setup